-Wall Street strikes new high as housing data fuels optimism
+Wall Street hits new highs in strongest week since August

 Technology majors including Visa Inc (V.N), Apple Inc (AAPL.O) and Qualcomm Inc (QCOM.O) provided among the top boosts to the S&P 500.

-Advancing issues outnumbered declining ones on the NYSE by a 1.23-to-1 ratio; on Nasdaq, a 1.19-to-1 ratio favored decliners.
+Advancing issues outnumbered declining ones on the NYSE by a 1.21-to-1 ratio; on Nasdaq, a 1.24-to-1 ratio favored decliners.

+Volume on U.S. exchanges was 7.3 billion shares, compared with an average of 7.0 billion shares over the last 20 trading days.

-Additional reporting by Sruthi Shankar and Susan Mathew in Bengaluru; Editing by Nick Zieminski
+Additional reporting by Sruthi Shankar and Susan Mathew in Bengaluru; Editing by Nick Zieminski and Diane Craft